zpalmtree/r34-downloader/README.md

 select your chosen tag from the results, then choose the directory to download to, and download it.

-What's that async disable button about?
-Well, the program attempts to start a download every second, and when you're on a slow connection, that means a large amount of downloads build up.
-They seem to end up timing out, and using a lot of memory.
-Check this box if your downloads are failing.
-It might be suggested to use it from the start if you have a slow connection.

 See the flags section to customize how you use the CMD version of the program.
 It will prompt you for a tag if you don't provide any arguments.